 Rev. Denis Casco was then director of Latin American Ministries for the denomination, starting and overseeing Hispanic UB churches in California, Texas, and elsewhere.
 He began connecting with the churches in Mexico, and strong relationships were formed.

-At the 2005 General Conference, Mexico and the Philippines were both accepted as national conferences in the worldwide United Brethren Church.
+At the 2005 General Conference, Mexico was accepted as a national conference in the worldwide United Brethren Church.
 Mexico chose Denis Casco as its bishop.

 Most of the Mexico churches are located in the central part of the country, near Mexico City.
 However, there is also a cluster of churches located in Juarez, Mexico, and El Paso, Texas, two cities which face each other across the border.
 This means some Mexico Conference churches are actually located in the United States.